dywisor/roverlay/doc/rst/usage.rst

       Declares that a field's value is a list whose values are separated by whitespace.
 Has no effect if `field flag: isList` is set.

+   .. _field flag\: isLicense:

+   isLicense
+      Declares that a field's value should be interpreted as license string.
+      This disables *allowed_value*/*allowed_values* and all other flags except for *mandatory*/*optional*.

    .. _field flag\: mandatory:
    .. _'mandatory' field flag: